operandom/ThreePx/README.md

 ----
 * Add support of perspectiveOrigin
 * Add property change events
+* Add tests
 * Improve code

 Developers
 ----------
-Install Gulp and node modules if you want minified the source.
+Install Gulp and node modules if you want minified the source, YUIDoc to generate the doc.<br>
+Testers, devs and ideas are welcome.

 Licence
 -------